zorec/ng2-pack/README.md

 This library provides an APIs with different levels of abstraction.
 The highest abstraction gives you the most comfort.
 In the case you need more flexibility, you can switch to lower API.
 If that is not enough, you access even lower-level API.
 See the examples below for the illustration of different APIs.
 <!-- We follow the philosophy "convention over configuration", and intelligent defaults are provided.
 So that you can have an easy start despite many inputs and configuration. -->

-This library is currently under the development, and API may change.
+This library is currently under the development so API may change.
 Please feel free to open issues for ideas,  comments, and questions (support requests).
 We would love to hear your feedback.

 #### Example 1: Basic HTML Interface
 We follow the philosophy "convention over configuration".